LIP-Computing/tutorials/docs/udocker/udocker-01.md

 Maintainability:

 * Easier application maintenance, distribution and deployment.
+* No need to support applications across multiple OS distributions.
+* Independance from software changes at the host level.

 ![bg right:40% w:500px](imgs/containers-arch.png)

 ---

-## udocker - beginnings
+## udocker - origin

-Need a consistent portable way of running applications.
+Need for a consistent portable way of running applications.

+* Running aplications across different distributions and run-time environments.

-udocker began to be developed in 2015 Indigo-DataCloud project.
+udocker began to be developed in 2015 in the Indigo-DataCloud project.

+* Proof of concept for running docker containers as a regular user.

-Focused on running scientific applications in Linux clusters.
+Focused on running scientific applications in Linux systems.

+* Batch or Interative, HTC or HTP, across locations in grid infrastrutures.

 ---

 ## Containers for batch processing - I

-* Challenges of batch systems?
+* Challenges of running containers on batch systems?
-  * Integrate it with the batch system (how to start/stop etc) ?
+  * Integration with the batch system (how to start/stop etc) ?
   * Respect batch system policies (such as quotas/limits) ?
   * Respect batch system actions (job delete/kill) ?
   * Collect accounting ?